 Come ye noble men-at-arms, jesters and ladies, and take a journey into the Elizabethan England, at the Fishers Renaissance Faire.
-Each year, starting the first Saturday of October, this fun, 2-day festival draws thousands of enthusiastic fare-goers, including many Shakespearean actors, who come to Conner Prairie in Renaissance period costumes for jousting, knightings, armed combat, festive music, and dance.
+Each year, starting the first Saturday of October, this fun, 2-day festival draws thousands of enthusiastic fair-goers, including many Shakespearean actors, who come to Conner Prairie in Renaissance period costumes for jousting, knighting, armed combat, festive music, and dance.
 Other fun attractions include a parade, plenty of food, craft beer, arts and crafts demonstrations, and artisans.

 You’ve never seen Lucas Oil Stadium like this!
 That’s because it’s made of Gingerbread!
 It, along with dozens of other edible creations made of gingerbread, take center stage at Conner Prairie’s Gingerbread Village, an annual event that in which amateur and professional builders from local schools, organizations, and families compete for the distinction of best gingerbread house.
 The event is open to the public, and typically runs from late November through the first week of January.

 The Fishers Freedom Festival is a huge, two-day patriotic celebration that takes place the last full weekend in June in Fishers.
 The festival packs a lot of fun stuff into two days, including a two parades, live music and entertainment, a cornhole tournament, hundreds of art & craft sites, food and drink vendors, games booths, children and teen tents and more.